 - Pedestrians may not cross an intersection diagonally unless authorized by official traffic-control devices.

-Pedestrians who cross a street outside of a marked or unmarked crosswalk must yield to oncoming traffic; in other words, the vehicles have right-of-way outside of crosswalks.
+- Pedestrians must yield to oncoming traffic when they cross a street outside of a marked or unmarked crosswalk; in other words, the vehicles have right-of-way outside of crosswalks.

-Note that pedestrians who enter the roadway outside of crosswalks face citations for the Nevada crime of jaywalking (NRS 484B.287).5
+Pedestrians who enter the roadway outside of crosswalks face citations for jaywalking (NRS 484B.287), a civil infraction carrying just a fine.5

-It is also a misdemeanor in Nevada for pedestrians to either:
+Meanwhile, it is a misdemeanor for pedestrians to either:

 - walk on a road when a sidewalk is provided